14 Top-Rated Hiking Trails In Washington State

 Wildlife sightings are aplenty here and the area is very popular for bird watching.
 Deer are also often scattered throughout the trees.
 Also keep a watchful eye out for rattlesnakes, as they’re prone to slither onto the paths from time to time.

-The start of the route is sandy and leads to a rocky climb up between cliffs.
+The start of the trail is sandy and leads to a rocky climb up between cliffs.
 As you go, be mindful of your footing and the hikers below you.
 There is also a path that cuts through the center of the rock and allows access to the northern section of the loop and overlooks Banks Lake and Grand Coulee.

-#14 Discovery Park, Seattle
+#14 Discovery Park, Seattle, Washington State

 The pick of the bunch is the 2.8-mile Loop Trail, which wends through woods and meadows to a high bluff overlooking Puget Sound and offers awesome views of the downtown skyline.
 It ain’t an epic, granted, but as Seattle hikes go, it’s the best of them.